rvrbk/crowded-airport/README.md

     - Thing ranking
     - Airport ranking

+## Admin
+A page with 4 main gauges displaying how many things where added in total, top 5 airports where things where added to (with thing count), Top 5 things added (sililar naming) and what things generated the most clicks (click on marker)

 ## Outline
 A crowdsourced information source on airports worldwide.
 Think about information such as
 - Location of things